migramirez2/Harmony-ONE/progress/soph-neou.md

 ---

-2024-04-19 Fri:

-AWay 3 days from Mon to Wed.
+2024-04-19 Fri: Away 3 days from Mon to Wed.
 In the last two days, I continued the investigation into the Harmony code base in order to address the consensus issue affecting shard 1 on the testnet and devnet.

 ---

-2024-04-12 Fri:

-Throughout the week, my focus has been on addressing the critical issue of the shard 1 testnet/devnet no committee problem, which resulted in a network without consensus.
+2024-04-12 Fri: Throughout the week, my focus has been on addressing the critical issue of the shard 1 testnet/devnet no committee problem, which resulted in a network without consensus.
 My goal has been to identify a solution to prevent this issue from recurring and to mitigate potential risks on the mainnet.
 While I was able to replicate the issue in localnet by Friday, finding a definitive fix remains uncertain.
 The challenge lies in shard 1 using the last epoch committee when it becomes stuck, rather than the latest committee.
 I've identified the root cause as the shard 1 crosslink not being sent or processed by shard 0.
 As a long-term solution applicable to the mainnet, we're exploring options to ensure that validators are not excluded from the new committee when their signature performance metrics are not being updated, resulting in having 0 "signed" out of 0 "to sign".

 ---

-2024-04-05 Fri:

-During the week, we encountered issues with Shard 0 devnet, where the consensus went down twice.
+2024-04-05 Fri: During the week, we encountered issues with Shard 0 devnet, where the consensus went down twice.
 However, a simple restart of the cluster effectively resolved the problem on both occasions.
 Upon conducting a root cause analysis, I identified that a validator had mistakenly switched its consensus mode to "syncing" preventing its participation in the consensus process.
 Further analysis is still pending.

 Shard 1 testnet and devnet are currently experiencing downtime, posing a significant challenge for HIP32.
 The issue, outlined in detail in [https://github.com/harmony-one/harmony/issues/4651](https://github.com/harmony-one/harmony/issues/4651), revolves around the handling of crosslinks within our consensus protocol.